-Beautiful, Beautiful took me about six years to finish – how to portray a love that takes the form of what seems a wasted sacrifice proved a challenge.
+Beautiful, Beautiful took me about six years to finish – how to portray a love that takes the form of what seems like a wasted sacrifice proved to be a challenge.
 But the famous story of a woman who poured all her expensive perfume on Jesus’ feet still resonates with my modern reality.
 Everything I do, every sacrifice I make for the sake of love for my savior is made beautiful and worthy – whether it makes sense or seems like a total waste.
 And you have to recognize that the true fulfillment of every hope is God himself.
-How faithful he is.
+Tough but true.

 12. O, Come

 Ancient text and music; translated by Frederick Oakeley 1841

 A fitting note to end on.
 The whole point of Advent is that it culminates in Arrival.
 Jesus comes.
 Let’s come together to love him.